Skip to Main Content

 Research Data Management

-If personal data are processed, how will compliance with legislation on personal data and on security be ensured?
+1. If personal data are processed, how will you ensure compliance with data protection legislation?

-What ethical issues and codes of conduct are there, and how will they be taken into account?
+3. What ethical issues and codes of conduct apply to your study, and how will they be taken into account in terms of data collection, storage and data sharing?

 The General Data Protection Regulation (GDPR) came into force in May 2018 and applies to any research that uses personal data.
 It aims to empower EU citizens by providing a modern, single set of data protection and privacy rules across Europe.
 Individuals whose personal data are used have a fundamental right to privacy.
 GDPR covers most situations in which information about somebody (the ‘personal data’ of a ‘data subject’) is used in some way (‘processed’) by some other person or organisation (the ‘data controller’ and/or 'data processor').
 Organisations (including universities) that process personal data in the context of their activities, are classed as data controllers.
 Data processors are those organisations or bodies, that process personal data ‘on behalf of’ data controllers e.g. a collaborating organisation.
 A Principal Investigator and their research team come under the umbrella of their organisation in its data controller capacity and have day to day responsibilities to comply with Data Protection law.
 Under GDPR, both controllers and processors are subject to increased obligations, especially in terms of accountability for their processing.